jinghuazhao/Omics-analysis/CAD/README.md

 ```
 giving `cad.add.160614.website.txt.

-The steps for pathway analysis by MAGMA as as follows,
+The steps for pathway analysis by MAGMA is as follows,

 The GWAS summary data can either be formatted with R,
 ```r